 How do I stay in contact with my child while they are in camp?

 While we do not explicitly have a "no cell phone policy", we do ask that participants refrain from making and receiving calls and texts during camp hours.
 We will secure all participants phones during activities and return them at lunch and again at the end of the day.
 We will provide all caregivers with staff contact information, in the event that guardians need to contact participants outside of those times.

 Who will be teaching my child?

 Khaliah D. Pitts and Shivon Love are the main instructors.
 We invite volunteers and guest chefs to support and teach our girl.
-Most of our volunteers are trained and seasoned teachers and youth educators.
+Most of our volunteers are trained and seasoned teachers and/or youth educators.

 What does my child need to bring to camp?

 Your child should be prepared everyday with sneakers (or other comfortable closed toe shoes) and a water bottle (this is a must).
-Your child is expected to dress comfortably in light, breathable clothing that they don't mind getting dirty as we will be working with both indoor and outdoor kitchen set-ups.
+Your child should dress comfortably in light, breathable clothing that they don't mind getting dirty as we will be working with both indoor and outdoor kitchen set-ups.
 We will be providing all other necessary supplies as well as light breakfast and lunch.